Joint Business Bank Account: What It Is & How To Open

 Step 2: Gather the Necessary Documents & Information

 Regardless of which bank you go with, you’ll need similar documents to open a joint business bank account.
-These will likely include:
+These will likely include

 - Name and address of the business

-- Business tax identification number (TIN)
+- Business tax ID number

 - Date business was established

-- Personal information for each co-owner, including Social Security numbers and dates of birth
+- Personal information for each co-owner, including social security numbers and dates of birth

 - Partnership agreement (may have different names based on where the business was formed)

-- Any business licenses, which could include trade name licensees, fictitious name certificates, and any doing business as (DBA) filings
+- Any business licenses, which could include trade name licensees, fictitious name certificates, and any doing-business-as (DBA) filings

 Step 3: Choose the Best Small Business Bank